I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxapi/nf-dxapi-dxapigetversion.md

 Returns the major and minor version numbers of Direct Sound as 4 and 2 respectively.

-Returns the major and minor version numbers of Direct Sound as 4 and 2 respectively.

-Returns the major and minor version numbers of Direct Sound as 4 and 2 respectively.

 ## Requirements
 | &nbsp; | &nbsp; |